CallumBeaney/Language-Experiments/README.md

 # Language-Experiments

-This is a sandbox for building very basic programs in different languages, especially older ones.
+This is a sandbox for building very basic programs and describing core functionalty in different languages, especially older ones.